Not yet reviewed

 Matthew holds a Juris Doctor from Seton Hall University School of Law and is admitted to practice in the State of New Jersey, District of New Jersey and Third Circuit Court of Appeals.
 He previously practiced at Kern Augustine Conroy & Schoppmann and at Barmak and Associates before forming Keavney & Streger.

-Matthew was awarded a SuperLawyers Rising Star Award in 2012, 2013, 2014 and 2015.
+Matthew was awarded a SuperLawyers Rising Star Award in from 2012 through 2016.
 He is also the recipient of the New Jersey State Bar Association 2012 Service to the Bar Award.

 Matthew is also a member of the American Health Lawyers Association, and a member of the Editorial Advisory Board of EMS WORLD Magazine.
 In 2015, Matthew was appointed to the Panel of Commissioners of the Commission on Accreditation of Ambulance Services.

 Previously, Matthew was a subject matter expert for the Federal Emergency Management Agency Report to Congress "America Responding - Needs Assessment of Emergency Response to Terrorism Training for Fire and Emegency Service Personnel" and was a member of the Task Force on Emergency Medical Services at the George Washington University Homeland Security Policy Institute.